-According to the National Institute of Neurological Disorders and Stroke, 80 percent of Americans will have at least one episode of lower (or lumbar) back pain in their lifetimes.
-Discomfort or pain in the cervical and thoracic regions is common as well, with an estimated third or so of Americans living with pain at any given time.
-For much of human history, back pain treatment consisted of home remedies, massage, and rest – but not much more.
+According to the National Institute of Neurological Disorders and Stroke, 80% of Americans will have at least one episode of lower (or lumbar) back pain in their lifetimes.
+Discomfort or pain in the cervical and thoracic regions is common as well, with an estimated one-third of Americans living with pain at any given time.
+For much of human history, back pain treatment consisted of home remedies, massage, cold and heat therapies, and rest – but not much more.

 In this article: